Please contact the Community Health Network EMS education staff if you have questions regarding these programs or application packets at 317-355-4354.

 Emergency medical technician-paramedic

-Now accepting applications for the Paramedic course beginning July 2015 (held in Anderson).
-Application deadline extended!
-Apply by June 29, 2015.
+Now accepting applications for the Paramedic course beginning February 2016.
+Apply by Friday, January 15, 2016.

 Download application packet (PDF)